KrinaInamdar/qe-se-catalyst/module4_demo/PRESENTATION_SCRIPT.md

 ### When to Use Each

 **[Slide: Decision Guide]**
-- **Use IaaS when:** You need full control, specific configurations, or migrating legacy apps
+- **Use IaaS (EC2) when:** You need full control, specific configurations, or migrating legacy apps
-- **Use PaaS when:** Building modern apps, want automatic scaling, prefer managed services
+- **Use PaaS (Elastic Beanstalk) when:** Building web apps, want managed infrastructure, need auto-scaling
+- **Use PaaS (Lambda) when:** Event-driven workloads, sporadic usage, want zero server management
 - **Use SaaS when:** Standard functionality meets needs, no customization required

 ### Demo Wrap-up